 - Ask explicitly whether interest will be charged.
 Get this in writing.

 - Negotiate the monthly amount.
-You do not have to accept their first offer.
-If they suggest $300 per month and you can only afford $100, say so.
+If they suggest $300/month and you can only afford $100, say so.

-- Set up autopay.
-This ensures you never miss a payment and protects your credit.
+- Set up autopay to ensure you never miss a payment.

 This is also a good time to make sure your emergency fund is in good shape.
-Medical emergencies are one of the top reasons financial advisors recommend having three to six months of expenses saved up.
+Medical emergencies are one of the top reasons financial advisors recommend having 3 to 6 months of expenses saved.

 This is a massively underused resource.
-Under IRS rules, all nonprofit hospitals (which make up roughly 60% of US hospitals) are required to offer a Financial Assistance Policy, also known as charity care.
+Under IRS rules, all nonprofit hospitals (roughly 60% of US hospitals) are required to offer a Financial Assistance Policy, also known as charity care.
 Many for-profit hospitals offer similar programs voluntarily.

-Eligibility varies by hospital, but many programs cover patients with household incomes up to 200% to 400% of the Federal Poverty Level.
-For 2026, here are approximate FPL thresholds:
+Who qualifies?
+Eligibility varies by hospital, but many programs cover patients with household incomes up to 200 to 400% of the Federal Poverty Level.

 |---|---|---|---|